Codecademy/docs/content/luau/concepts/operators/operators.md

   - 'introduction-to-game-development'
 ---

-**Operators** are built-in functions that perform broadly logical or mathematical computations.
+**Operators** perform broadly logical or mathematical computations.
 An operator takes in one or more arguments, performs some computations based on those arguments, and returns a value.

 ## Logical Operators